Reza Pahlavi, Crown Prince of Iran: Shahbazi v. Pahlavi

-In 1990, Ali Haydar Shahbazi, a former Imperial Guard member who worked for Pahlavi as a longtime bodyguard filed a lawsuit in the district court of Alexandria, Virginia, accusing Pahlavi of breaching Iranian tradition by breaking his pledge to take care of him financially.
+In 1990, Ali Haydar Shahbazi, a former Imperial Guard member who worked for Pahlavi as a longtime bodyguard, filed a lawsuit in the district court of Alexandria, Virginia, accusing Pahlavi of breaching Iranian tradition by breaking his pledge to take care of him financially.
 Shahbazi, then aged 58, said in the court he abandoned more than $400,000 in property in Iran because Pahlavi assured him "I'm going to pay your expenses and everything.
 I'm going to take care of you better than my father [did]" when he was hired, and then fired him with a handshake and $9,000 in 1989.
 Shahbazi asked compensation for the $30,000 in taxes and penalties as well as an undetermined amount of money for his retirement.
 Pahlavi's attorney dismissed the claim, saying that Shahbazi has received gifts worth several thousand dollars and was allowed to live luxuriously in Pahlavi's house in Great Falls, Virginia, adding that the servant was fired because his client ran out of money.
 Pahlavi agreed that Shahbazi was a loyal friend but he offered support as long as he could.
-He also told the judge "I was not involved in the day-to-day handling of my financial affairs".
+He also told the judge, "I was not involved in the day-to-day handling of my financial affairs".

 In 1991, District Judge Albert Vickers Bryan Jr. argued that Pahlavi "had little knowledge of how his estate's money was spent and could not be held personally accountable for employment agreements with servants", declaring the case dismissed.
 According to media reports, Pahlavi began to cry in the court when the judge threw out the case.

 Ansari v.
 Pahlavi

 In 1990, Pahlavi and Ahmad Ali Massoud Ansari, his close aide and financial adviser, filed lawsuits against each other.
 Pahlavi accused Ansari of embezzlement amounting $24 million, while Ansari claimed $1.7 million lien against Pahlavi.
 During the trial, Pahlavi's attorney told the court "[d]ue to the demands of his political responsibilities and his lack of experience in financial matters, Pahlavi had to trust completely in Ansari for the management of his funds... over the years, no one supplanted Ansari in any way in Pahlavi's trust.
 Conversely, no one betrayed Pahlavi's trust any more than Ansari", going further to accuse Ansari as "an agent" for the Islamic Republic of Iran.
 Ansari denied the accusations and blamed Pahlavi for squandering the money with his extravagance, stating he faithfully carried out orders that Pahlavi was aware of.

-The court asked Ansari to provide a complete accounting of his handling of the money, but he alleged that the documents have been destroyed to prevent a potential seizure.
+The court asked Ansari to provide a complete accounting of his money handling, but he alleged that the documents had been destroyed to prevent a potential seizure.
 In 1996, the court ruled that Ansari should repay $7.3 million to Pahlavi and fined him an additional $2 million.

 Television network

-In November 2014, Pahlavi founded his own television and radio network called Ofogh Iran; in July 2017 it was reported that the Ofogh Iran International Media telethon no longer belonged to Pahlavi.
+In November 2014, Pahlavi founded his own television and radio network called Ofogh Iran.
+In July 2017 it was reported that the Ofogh Iran International Media telethon no longer belonged to Pahlavi.